MicrosoftDocs/patterns-practices/patterns-practices/reference/compositecommand-registeredcommands-property-mspp-commands.md

 Remarks
 -------

-<span id="remarksToggle"></span>This returns a copy of the commands subscribed to the CompositeCommand.
+This returns a copy of the commands subscribed to the CompositeCommand.

 See Also
 --------